pragyakashyap/Write-random-Secrets/README.md

 ### Features

+- Anyone can register with email and password and once logged in can post random secrets anonymously.
+- The user data is being saved on MongoDB Atlas.

-It involves learning of :
+#### It involves learning of :
  - Authentication and keeping user details secure.
  - Encryption and use encryption to keep the database secure.
  - implement Hashing and Salting with bcrypt